Austinuc/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- 8-print_array.c | Prints n elements of an array separated by comma 9-strcpy.c | Copies string to another string 100-atoi.c | Prints all the first occurrence of numbers in a string taking preceeding - or + signs into account
+ 8-print_array.c | Prints n elements of an array separated by comma 9-strcpy.c | Copies string to another string 100-atoi.c | Prints all the first occurrence of numbers in a string taking preceeding - or + signs into account 101-keygen.c | Generates random valid passwords for the program 101-crackme